PandasThumb/pandasthumb.github.io/_posts/2021/2021-10-18-adaptation-can-be-difficult.md

 </figure>

 Yes, this is the same image as in Mikkel Rasmussen's post in June.
 And it's appropriate because I want to discuss the same paper in some more detail.
-The paper (as you can see) is this one:
+The paper (as you can see) is this one:  Hössjer O., G. Bechly and A. Gauger.
+2021.
+On the waiting time until coordinated mutations get fixed in regulatory sequences. *Journal of Theoretical Biology*  **524:** 110657. doi:10.1016/j.jtbi.2021.110657    It is by three affiliates of the Discovery Institute, and was published in a respected journal (at least, one in which I myself have published twice).
+The first author is Professor of Mathematical Statistics at the University of Stockholm, Sweden, and has published highly technical papers in theoreticalk population genetics.